RJPearson94/terraform-aws-open-next/docs/backend-server-deployments.md

 ## Lambda@edge (server function only)

-Please add the following configuration if you want to run the server function as a lambda@edge function.
+Please add the following configuration to run the server function as a lambda@edge function.

 ```tf
 provider "aws" {